Lash License Lookup by State

 One important restriction: Florida law requires that lash lift products use a gel form of ammonium thioglycolate.
 Other formulas (cysteamine, keratin) are not authorized under the current rule.
 This restriction applies to all Florida license types, not just the Facial Specialist.

-Both states require a licensed establishment
+All five states require a licensed establishment

 More states coming soon

 Disclaimer: This tool is for informational purposes only and does not constitute legal advice.
 Licensing requirements can change.
 Always verify requirements directly with your state licensing board before making decisions.
-Data was last verified in March 2026.
+Data was last verified in April 2026.